5 of the biggest operational challenges leaders face in 2025

 Challenge 1: Artificial Intelligence

 The massive potential of Artificial Intelligence (AI) and generative AI to boost productivity has businesses eagerly attempting to integrate these technologies into their operations.
 However, this enthusiasm often lacks a strategic focus and understanding of how to identify the most suitable use cases.
+This risks AI being introduced in isolation, in a hasty attempt to “keep up”, an approach that weakens its effectiveness.

 Businesses must also weigh the risks associated with new technologies.
 There are growing concerns about the behavior of generative AI systems, particularly when they fail to produce accurate responses, a phenomenon known as "artificial intelligence hallucination."
 This issue can lead to data corruption and undesirable outcomes.

-Legal and ethical considerations are further impeding the widespread implementation of generative AI.
 For companies cautious about these tools, a prudent approach is to introduce them in low-risk areas.
 For instance, creative fields such as graphic design and copywriting are ideal for integrating generative AI, enhancing productivity while supporting human workers.

 Challenge 2: Digital transformation